MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/auto-charges-by-channel.md

 1. Select the **Not enabled** tab.
 Under the **Feature name** list, find and select **Enable filter auto charges by channel**.
 1. In the right bottom corner, select **Enable now**.
 After this feature is enabled, it will be located in the **All** tab list.
 1. Go to **Retail and Commerce \> Retail and Commerce IT \> Distribution schedule**.
-1. In the left pane, find select the **1110 Global configuration** job.
+1. In the left pane, find and select the **1110 Global configuration** job.
 1. On the action pane, select **Run now** to propagate the configuration changes.

 > [!WARNING]